strengejacke/sjmisc/README.md

 In case you want / have to cite my package, please use `citation('sjmisc')` for citation information.

-### Changelog of current development build 1.0.2-5
+### Changelog of current development build 1.0.2-6

 #### New function
 * `add_labels` to set back labels from subsetted data frame, or remove any label attributes from data frames.
 * `remove_labels` to remove any label attributes from data frames or vectors.
+* `get_values` to return values associated with value labels from labelled vectors.

 #### Changes to functions
 * `dicho` now also dichotomizes non-numeric values.